 In addition to existing risks, the Company also tracks emerging risks in line with its Emerging Risk Policy.
-A number of risks have been identified, with Brexit uncertainty and Digital Disruption being notable emerging risks at present.
+A number of risks have been identified, with Digital Disruption and the pace of regulatory change being notable emerging risks at present.